fable-compiler/repl/README.md

 1. `dotnet fsi build.fsx -p WatchApp`
 2. Open `localhost:8080` in your browser

+## Release

+To release a new version of the REPL you can use `dotnet fsi build.fsx -t Release`.
+This will create a new tag and push it to Github.

+Tip: If you want to release after a Fable update, you can run `dotnet fsi build.fsx -t Release --auto-update`.
+This automatically update `fable-standalone` and `fable-metadata` to the latest version before releasing a new version.

 ## How to add a sample

 To add a sample, you need to add an .fs file to the `public/samples/Samples.fsproj` project (and a corresponding .html file if necessary), then update `public/samples/samples.json`.
 This file is used to generate the samples menu in the browser.
 [This commit](https://github.com/fable-compiler/repl/commit/860243166459e10e47919815dffcc94ddbbd73b7) is a good example of adding a sample (pun intended).